Posted by Dr. Matt Hand on Apr 2, 2019 7:15:04 PM

 Vitamin B. B vitamins assist the body in producing red blood cells and supporting metabolic activities, energy production, and optimal brain health.* Vitamin B complex includes Vitamin B2, B3, B6, B12, and thiamine.

-Vitamin C. Vitamin C boosts the immune system to keep infections at bay, helps wounds heal, and assists the body in iron absorption.
+Vitamin C. Vitamin C boosts the immune system to keep children healthy, helps with cell repair, and assists the body in iron absorption.*

-Vitamin D. Vitamin D deficiency is prevalent.
-Vitamin D promotes healthy bones by assisting in calcium absorption, as well as boosting the body’s immune system.* It is especially important for kids who live in the north or who don't spend an adequate amount of time outside.
+Vitamin D. Vitamin D promotes healthy bones by assisting in calcium absorption, as well as boosting the body’s immune system.* It is especially important for kids who live in the north or who don't spend an adequate amount of time outside.

 Parents looking to maximize their child’s brain health, physical health, and emotional health may opt to supplement the daily diet with a multivitamin.
 When it comes to selecting a multivitamin for kids, there are important things to consider, as a wide spectrum of quality exists among these supplements.
 These considerations include: